andrewda/node-chat/README.md

 # node-chat
-An online chat using Node.js and Socket.io
+An online chat app using Node.js and Socket.io